<< Yesterday

 1972 Chicago slugger Dick Allen becomes the seventh major leaguer, the first since 1939, to hit two inside-the-park home runs in one game.
 The round-trippers pace the White Sox over the Twins at Metropolitan Stadium, 8-1.

-1981 The fifty-day-long baseball strike, wiping out a third of the regular season, is settled when the owners and players agree on a pooling system for the compensation of free agents.
+1981 The fifty-day baseball strike, wiping out a third of the regular season, is settled when the owners and players agree on a pooling system to compensate free agents.
 The All-Star Game will end baseball's first-ever midseason work stoppage.

 1982 Phillies' second baseman Manny Trillo boots Bill Buckner's grounder to end his errorless streak at 479 chances, setting a major league record.
 The eighth-inning miscue does not lead to a run in Philadelphia's 2-0 victory over Cubs at Veterans Stadium.